 To qualify as a Dasher you must be at least 18.
 Dashers need to have a valid driver’s license.
 There are no car requirements, but auto insurance is required.
 In some markets you can make deliveries on scooters, bicycles and motorcycles.

-To make automobile deliveries, the minimum age requirement is based on your local jurisdiction, plus at least one year of driving experience.
+To make automobile deliveries, the minimum age requirement is 19.
 Vehicles must be no more than 20 years old.
 Drivers must be properly insured and can use bikes and scooters in certain markets.
-The age requirements are higher for those who prefer two wheels — 18 for bicycles and 19 for scooters.

 Round 3: Sign-Up Process